Jackboot: Totalitarianism

 The boots are associated popularly with fascism, particularly Nazism, as they were worn by the Sturmabteilung and later the field forces of the Wehrmacht and Waffen-SS as part of the World War II German uniform before and even after Germany experienced leather shortages.
 When goose-stepping on pavement, the large columns of German soldiers in Marschstiefel ("marching boots") created a distinct rock-crushing sound which came to symbolize German conquest and occupation.
 A similar style of boot had been in use with German armies for World War I, the Franco-Prussian War, and before.

 Jackboots were also associated with the armies of the former USSR (called sapogi) and East Germany.
 Jackboots are still a part of the modern parade and service attire of the armies of Russia and some other states.

-The word is used often in English as a synonym for totalitarianism, particularly fascism, although jackboots and similar types of footwear have been worn by various British regiments since the 18th century (see Wellington boot, origins).
+The word is used often in English as a metonym and a synecdoche for totalitarianism, particularly fascism.

 In the United States in October 1993, the National Rifle Association (NRA) published a four-page advertisement in the center of its magazine American Rifleman, the first page of which showed goose-stepping, jackbooted legs under the question, "What's the First Step to a Police State?"
-Two years later, the NRA's executive vice-president, Wayne LaPierre, created controversy when he referred to federal agents as "jackbooted government thugs" in an NRA fund-raising letter.
+Two years later, the NRA's executive vice-president, Wayne LaPierre, created controversy when he referred to federal agents as "jack-booted thugs" in an NRA fund-raising letter.
 The term had been invented by United States Representative John Dingell, Democrat of Michigan, in 1981.
 Such statements prompted former U.S. president George H. W. Bush to resign his membership in the organization soon afterward.